Kovalam Beach Guide

 Kovalam is Kerala's most famous beach and a major tourist attraction.

-Location: 13 km South West from Trivandrum.
+Location: 13 km South West from Trivandrum straight down the coast

 There are three crescent shaped beaches and all three are popular hot spots.
 The three are separated by rocky headlands.
 Along the long coast there are also other less famous but equally scenic beaches.